boundless-forest/addrbook/README.md

 # addrbook

 For developers working on smart contracts or Web3 applications, managing a multitude of smart contract addresses is a daily task.
 This tool simplifies the organization and management of these addresses.
-All data is stored locally, giving you full control over your information.
+All data is stored locally in `~/.addrbook/data.json`, giving you full control over your information.

 ![Open](./open.png)